 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience – and, ultimately, to drive profitable customer action. – Joe Pulizzi, Founder, Content Marketing Institute.

 Content marketing is the approach and execution of the content strategy and includes all the formats and types of content plus the channels they are distributed on.
-Some of the more common types of content marketing include video, blogs, whitepapers and podcasts.
+Some of the more common types of content marketing include videos, blogs, whitepapers and podcasts.
 Popular channels are search, website, social, native advertising and apps.

 From outbound to inbound marketing